ansys/pymapdl/doc/source/getting_started/using_julia.rst

 Setting Julia Environment
 ==========================

-To have access to Python libraries, we need to install *PyCall* Julia package.
+To have access to Python libraries, you must install the *PyCall* Julia package.
-To install it, run Julia and switch to the package manager by pressing ``"]"`` key.
+To install it, run Julia and switch to the package manager by pressing  the``"]"`` key.

-It is beneficial to create a virtual environment in Julia, in order to work with different package versions or applications if needed.
+If you need to work with different package versions or applications, it is beneficial to create a virtual environment in Julia.
-To create a virtual environment, use ``activate`` command with the name of the new environment you want to create or activate.
+To create a virtual environment, use the ``activate`` command with the name of the new environment that you want to create or activate.

 .. code-block:: julia